The Best Thread Count for Sheets - Turmerry Mattress Blog

 The best way to judge a fabric's quality is to feel it for yourself.
 Once you find a fabric that feels good to you, check the label to see what the thread count is.
 Then you can be sure you're getting the quality you're paying for.

 Good sheets range anywhere from 200 to 800, although you'll occasionally see numbers over 1,000.
-This does not imply that lower thread count means lower quality of bedsheets.
+This does not imply that a lower thread count means a lower quality of bedsheets.
 There are some bedsheets that have a thread count of about 200 and yet have the perfect finishing.
-In fact, nowadays, fewer chemicals and mechanical means are used which gives the bedsheets with lower thread count a good performance.
+In fact, nowadays, as fewer chemicals and mechanical means are used, even bedsheets with a lower thread count can perform well.

-Also, a bedsheet that claims to have a thread count of above 400, it is not actually a thread count.
-It is just a sheet with multi-ply thread i.e. multiple threads twisted together and each individual thread counted.
-Think deep enough and you will start questioning the idea of thread count itself.
+Also, for a bedsheet that claims to have a thread count above 400, it is usually not an actual thread count.
+It is just a sheet with multi-ply thread, i.e., multiple threads twisted together and each individual thread counted.
+Think deep enough, and you will start questioning the idea of thread count itself.
 So should we rely on thread count claims?

-This simply implies that in the end, it is actually about the textile used and the way it is weaved that matters for a bedsheet.
+This simply implies that, in the end, it is actually the textile used and the way it is weaved that matter for a bedsheet.
 The thread count part is just what makes it look good, but it is the quality of the textile used that makes you sleep like a baby.

 As we said in the beginning, thread count is the number of threads per square inch of fabric.
 The higher the thread count, the more luxurious the feel—and the pricier the sheets.
 Of course, thread count matters, but is a higher thread count always better?
 Not necessarily.